 Other Rates and Fees

-The Surge Mastercard® Credit Card offers a few key advantages for credit-builders, including a relatively high starting credit limit and a chance to increase your limit after six months of responsible use.
+The Surge Mastercard® Credit Card offers a few key advantages for credit-builders, including a relatively high starting credit limit and an automatic credit limit increase after you make your first six monthly payments on time.

 However, the card carries high fees and a high APR, making it tough to recommend for most credit-builders.
 This card can be both a costly and risky option for cardholders short on cash.

 Unless you can’t afford to tie up money in a deposit, you’ll almost certainly be better off opting for a no- or low-annual-fee secured credit card.